Immunology and aerobiology of mycobacteria

 An air sampler for M. tuberculosis

-Tuberculosis spreads by inhalation of aerosols, microscopic droplets generated during coughing that contain M. tuberculosis.
-Air sampling technology could play an important role in controlling tuberculosis transmission by enabling the detection of airborne M. tuberculosis, but tools that are easy to use and scalable in low-income, high-burden countries are lacking.
+Tuberculosis spreads by inhalation of aerosols, generated during coughing that contain M. tuberculosis.
+Air sampling technology could play an important role in controlling tuberculosis transmission by enabling the detection of airborne M. tuberculosis, identifying hotspots of transmission and cases of active tuberculosis.
+Tools that are easy-to-use and scalable in low-income, high-burden countries are however lacking.
 With this in mind we have developed a compact and affordable electrostatic air sampler that can be used together with nucleic acid amplification tests to detect M. tuberculosis in aerosols.
-We are interested in using this device to help control tuberculosis by identifying hotspots of transmission and improving case finding.
+The performance of this new device to detect aerosolized M. tuberculosis is being investigated in collaboration with the Department of Global Public Health, Karolinska Institutet, clinical and pre-clinical partners in Sweden, South Africa and Moçambique.
+The device is also being used to investigate the presence of SARS-CoV-2 in air.

 Impact of aerosol transport on mycobacterial survival and infectivity